-Lysosomes have been observed as a drug sink for many lysosomotropic agents, including many prescribed drugs, such as doxorubicin, vinblastine, and imipramine, and a variety of TKIs, such as gefitinib (Skoupa et al., 2020), imatinib (Burger et al., 2015), and sunitinib (Ruzickova et al., 2019).
-In a recent study by Ruzickova et al., the lysosomotropic agent sunitinib was shown to be capable of increasing overall lysosomal sequestration of the TKIs tested, although this effect was insufficient in reducing sensitivity to the TKIs by the hypothesized mechanism of sequestering them away from their mechanistic target sites as the concentrations tested in culture maintained a static extracellular concentration.
-The in vitro PK model of HCQ supports this finding and would suggest the same observation: the direct increase of lysosomal volume fraction by pretreating with Torin1 (Fig. 6C) barely increases HCQ concentration in the lysosome even though the whole-cell concentration is higher.
-This observation sheds light onto one commonly suggested hypothesis for
+Lysosomes have been observed as a drug sink for many lysosomotropic agents, including many prescribed drugs like doxorubicin, vinblastine, imipramine, and a variety of TKIs, like gefitinib (Skoupa et al., 2020), imatinib (Burger et al., 2015), and sunitinib (Ruzickova et al., 2019).
+In a recent study by Ruzickova et al. the lysosomotropic agent sunitinib was shown to be capable of increasing overall lysosomal sequestration of the TKIs tested, although this effect was insufficient in reducing sensitivity to the TKIs by the hypothesized mechanism of sequestering them away from their mechanistic target sites as the concentrations tested in culture maintained a static extracellular concentration.
+The in vitro PK model of HCQ supports this finding, and would suggest the same observation as the direct increase of lysosomal volume fraction by pretreating with Torin1 (Fig. 6C) barely increases HCQ concentration in the lysosome even though the whole cell concentration is higher.
+This observation sheds light onto one commonly suggested hypothesis for HCQ growth-inhibition synergism with other lysosomotropic agents in cell culture, which is that HCQ displaces drugs from the lysosome, reducing overall sequestration, and increasing concentration at target sites elsewhere within the cell.
+This work in conjunction with other recent findings would suggest that under static extracellular concentrations this hypothesized mechanism is unlikely, as an overall reduced cellular uptake of lysosomotropic drugs may be due to displacement by HCQ, but would not result in a subsequent increase in concentration at the drug's mechanistic target.
+This does not eliminate this hypothesized mechanism in vivo though, as extracellular concentrations are not constant.